d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 you can simply say $x \in \mathcal{R}$.
 The symbol $\in$ can be pronounced "in" and just denotes membership in a set.

 In MXNet, we work with scalars by creating ndarrays with just one element.
-These ndarrays' shapes are an empty tuple, i.e. `()`, indicating these are zero-dimension tensors.
+These ndarrays' shapes are empty tuples, i.e. `()`, indicating these are zero-dimension tensors.
 In this snippet, we instantiate two scalars and perform some familiar arithmetic operations with them, such as addition, multiplication, division and exponentiation.

 ```{.python .input}